harness/developer-hub/docs/platform/triggers/triggers-reference.md

 When executing pipelines using triggers, you can select stages and provide input sets dynamically.

 Select **Pipeline Stages** to execute pipelines using triggers.
 This can be a fixed value or an expression.

+### Select pipeline stages and input sets as a fixed value

-If you're using fixed value, all stages in the pipeline are displayed.
+If you select fixed value for pipeline stages, all stages in the pipeline are dispalyed.
 Select a stage or all stages that you want to execute using the trigger.

+For input sets, in **Pipeline Input**, select or create the input set to use when the trigger executes the pipeline.

+### Select pipeline stages and input sets using expressions

-Here's a sample expressions to select pipeline stages, `<+<+trigger.payload.stages_to_execute>.split(",")>`.
+Here's a sample expression to select pipeline stages, `<+<+trigger.payload.stages_to_execute>.split(",")>`.

-In **Pipeline Input** select or create the input set to use when the trigger executes the pipeline.
-This can be a fixed value or an expression.
+In **Pipeline Input**, select or create the input set using expressions.
+Here's a sample expression to select input sets, `<+<+trigger.payload.input_set_refs>.split(",")>`.

 ![](./static/create-input-set.png)

-Here's a sample expression to select input sets, `<+<+trigger.payload.input_set_refs>.split(",")>`.

 Here's is a sample trigger YAML: